xpgo/obsidian-folder-note-plugin/README.md

 The keyword {{FOLDER_BRIEF_LIVE}} will be replaced  with a `ccard` code block which will be rendered to the folder overview in real time.
 It is useful when you put some notes with image in a folder, e.g., things collections, it will generate a card view of all the notes with images dynamically.

+**Configure Overview**

+If you want to configure the content of the keywords, please refer to [ccard Syntax](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/ccard-syntax.md)

 ## Change log

 Remember to update the plugin, if you find some issues.